 It was Jenny who informed Coccinelle of what Dr Burou could do, and over the next few years several performers from Le Carousel, not only Coccinelle but Bambi, April Ashley, Amanda Lear and Capucine came for the operation, and Borou became famous as the sex change doctor of choice.

-In the US, especially after Belt reduced and then discontinued his practice, Harry Benjamin sent many to Dr Burou for surgery.
+In the US the rich businessman whom we know as Rex/Gloria, who herself felt too old for surgery, was adopting younger trans women and paying for them to go to Dr Burou.
+In addition, especially after Belt reduced and then discontinued his practice, Harry Benjamin sent many to Dr Burou for surgery.
 Many surgeons have credited Burou as the basis for their techniques, including Howard Jones and Stanley Biber.

 In 1973, Dr. Burou gave his first formal public presentation on his innovative surgical technique at a major conference held at the Stanford University Medical School.
 By that time he had performed over 3000 MtF operations.

-Renée Richards famously came to his door but then turned away.
+Renée Richards famously came to Burou's door in the mid 1960s but then turned away.

 - Georges Burou.
 “Male to Female Transformation”.
 Donald R. Laub & Patrick Gandy (eds).
 Proceedings Of The Second Interdisciplinary Symposium On Gender Dysphoria Syndrome.
 Stanford University School of Medicine.
 1973.
-Also online at: http://ai.eecs.umich.edu/people/conway/TS/Burou/Burou.html.
+Online at: http://ai.eecs.umich.edu/people/conway/TS/Burou/Burou.html.

 - Maxime Foerster.
 Histoire des transsexuels en France.
 Paris: Harmatten 2003.
 Beziers: H&O 2006: 21, 76, 78, 97-100, 170-1.